 Code of Ethical Practices

 The Hearth Foundation is a non-profit and non-sectarian organization that was originally created in 1987 as a joint project of members of the TUCSON ASSOCIATION OF REALTORS® and the Arizona Certified Residential Specialists.
-To our knowledge, it remains the only REALTOR®/Real Estate community foundation in the United States!
+At the time it was one of the first REALTOR®/Real Estate community foundations in the United States.

 In September 2010, The Hearth Foundation moved out of office space at TUCSON ASSOCIATION OF REALTORS® to temporary offices at our King Road property.
 We stayed there until August 2013 when we moved to our permanent corporate headquarters located at 220 W. Prince Road, Tucson, AZ, 85705.